ZackDevs/tictactoe/README.md

 # Can I suggest changes?
 Of course!
 I'm sharing here because I wan't to learn more and evolve more aswell.

-## Feel free to use this code for your own need!
+## Feel free to use this code for your own needs!